Mike-Kolikidis/ScormPlayer/Readme.md

 * PROXY_ADDRESS: the url of the Proxy

 ## Usage
-Depending on the web server that you are using to serve the demo application, navigate to the demo application's url.
+Start a web server to serve the demo application, and navigate to the demo application's url.
 The demo application will access the specified Google Cloud Storage Bucket and list all folders/packages.

-**Note** The application autodetects the launcher file for each package.
+**Note**: the application autodetects the launcher file for each package.

 For each package the application displays two links.
 A valid link with a properly computed valid JWT, and a link with an invalid JWT in order to demonstrate how the Proxy responds to requests with invalid JWTs.

 The application's html contains an iframe where the scorm packages are loaded.
 Clicking on a valid link will load the specified scorm package in the iframe.
 Clicking on an invalid link will load the error-response of the Proxy in the iframe.

 ## NGINX
 Use the following configuration to serve the Proxy and the Demo application.
-Configuration fles for nginx in unix system are usually located in `/etc/nginx/sites-available`.
+Configuration files for nginx in a unix system are usually located in `/etc/nginx/sites-available` and `/etc/nginx/sites-enabled`.

 In folder `sites-available` add files
 #### proxy.conf